addlenabc/CamNewGirls/README.md

 ---

-## 🛠️ Tech Stack (TL;DR)

-- Python 3.8+
-- DrissionPage (browser automation)
-- OpenCV + MediaPipe (vision recognition)
-- SQLite + Telegram Bot (message delivery)

-> The full source code is open‑source on GitHub – feel free to explore, learn, or build your own.
+🌟 Suppor

+If you find this project helpful, please give it a ⭐ Star to help others discover it.
+Your support means a lot!

 ---

 ## 📄 License

 MIT License

----

-🌟 Suppor

-If you find this project helpful, please give it a ⭐ Star to help others discover it.
-Your support means a lot!

 ---